The Lanes Brighton – Iconic & Historic

 Obviously, shopping is tiring work, and The Lanes has the answer for this with a number of great pubs, cafés and restaurants for thirsty shoppers to stop at.

-Where to Eat in Brighton’s Lanes?
+Where to Eat in The Lanes Brighton?

-Vibrant and Diverse
+Vibrant and Diverse – The Lanes Brighton

 The Lanes are a vibrant and diverse area of the city that locals and tourists flock to on a daily basis.
 Their appeal is clear to see, and many an hour can be spent browsing the shops and galleries or just taking in the atmosphere of this historic location.

 For this reason, they are also a great place to sit back and watch the world go by.
-Everyone likes to indulge in a spot of people watching, and the Lanes are a superb place to do this.
+Everyone likes to indulge in a spot of people watching, and the Lanes Brighton are a superb place to do this.
 Much like the rest of Brighton, the area is blessed with a number of cafés such as The Trading Post Café or Julian Plumart where a coffee and quick bite to eat can be enjoyed with friends whilst watching the world go by.

 Brighton’s Lanes at Night